How to Paint Your Garden Shed and Wall

 Painting the Shed and my Back Wall

 My back wall is made of concrete bricks.
-It looks very bad.
+It looked very bad.
 I also have some of the neighbour's shed showing into my garden too.

 I decided to paint these both as well.
 I took a few different combinations of colours before I was happy with the finish.